 Rifat Audeh –an award winning filmmaker- was born in Canada, and his family is originally from Palestine.

-He graduated with a Bachelors degree in mechanical engineering from Ryerson University in Canada, and a Masters degree in Media and Journalism -with distinction- from Newcastle University in the UK, and alternated between various careers.
+He graduated with a Bachelors degree in mechanical engineering from Ryerson University in Toronto, and a Masters degree in Media and Journalism -with distinction- from Newcastle University in the UK, and alternated between various careers.

 He has also worked with various UN agencies, NGOs and human rights organizations, helping document abuses and human rights violations.

 He participated in the 2010 Freedom Flotilla [i.e. the topic of his film], in which he not only witnessed the attack upon the flotilla, but was shot and injured during the attack as well.
 He also participated in the 2009-2010 Lifeline convoy to Gaza.
 His film "The Truth: Lost at Sea" is his first.
 He obtained the Best Written Dissertation Award from Newcastle University, for his Masters dissertation on the topic of his film.